Australian Aboriginal English: General description

+Varieties

+There exists a continuum of varieties of Aboriginal English, ranging from light forms, close to standard Australian English, to heavy forms, closer to Kriol.
+The varieties developed differently in different parts of Australia, by Aboriginal peoples of many language groups.
+Kriol is a totally separate language from English, spoken by over 30,000 people in Australia.

 Specific features of Aboriginal English differ between regions.
-In Nyungar country in Perth, Western Australia, they include address terms and kinship, uninverted questions (That's your Auntie?), the utterance tag unna, and Nyungar terms such as boya, boodjar, maya-maya and moorditji, among other features.
+In Nyungar country in Perth, Western Australia, they include address terms and kinship, uninverted questions (That's your Auntie?), the utterance tag unna, and Nyungar terms such as boya, boodjar, maya-maya, and moorditji, among other features.
 Specific terms can be used to refer to local or regional varieties of AbE, for example Koori or Murri English, Broome lingo and Noongar English.

+Nunga English is the southern South Australian dialect of Aboriginal English.
+It includes words from the Narungga, Ngarrindjeri, and West Coast languages, as well as local variations in pronunciation.
+According to Uncle Lewis O'Brien, people from the Point Pearce mission on the Yorke Peninsula have a distinct way of pronouncing "r" in words such as "girl" and "bird", somewhat akin to the accent of the Cornish miners who worked in the area in the late 19th and early 20th centuries.

 Aboriginal English varieties also occur in Indigenous-authored fictional broadcast media, including kinship words like cousin brother, brother boys, sister girl and daughter girl, and other frequent words such as blackfella(s) and mob.

 Grammar

 Auxiliary verbs

-Aboriginal English does not make use of auxiliary verbs, such as to be and to have, or copulas to link things together.
-For example, the Aboriginal English equivalent of "We are working" would be "We workin'".
-Linguists do not regard this as "just dropping words out", but as a fundamental change to the way in which English is constructed.
+Similar to Caribbean and African American Vernacular English, Aboriginal English does not make use of auxiliary verbs, such as to be and to have, or copulas to link things together.
+For example, the Aboriginal English equivalent of "We are working" is "We workin’".